-An etching is a print that is made using acid to make the recessed lines in a printing plate
+An etching is a print using acid to make recessed lines in a printing plate

 Etching became the printing process most attractive to artists from the mid 19th century, as it allowed dramatic contrasts between delicate and heavy lines, and had the spontaneity of sketching.
 The most famous artist to use it was Rembrandt.

-Etching is related to engraving and aquatinting and uses acid to make marks in metal printing plates:
+Etching is related to engraving and aquatinting.
+The print maker uses acid to make recessed marks in metal printing plates:

 - An etching begins with a copper plate which is heated then covered with a thin layer of wax.

 - Once cooled the wax is impervious to acid.

 - The artist then draws on the surface with a sharp tool called a burin, cutting through the wax to expose the copper.